 Help!
 This essay is over by 13 words right now :D

+Managed to reduce the word count to 438 :D Please take a look at the comments.

 How did you discover your intellectual and academic interests, and how will you explore them at the University of Pennsylvania?
 Please respond considering the specific undergraduate school you have selected.
 (300-450 words)